Who Uses CoCoRaHS Observations?

 -- NASA has used our hail data in assessing the risk of hail at Kennedy Space Center.
 NASA and NOAA scientists and educators have been using CoCoRaHS data to help validate satellite estimates of rainfall, soil moisture and evapotranspiration.

--- NOAA's National Climatic Data Center (NCDC).
+-- NOAA's National Centers for Environmental Information (NCEI).
 CoCoRaHS data have proven to be reliable and of comparable quality to the National Weather Service precipitation data sources.
-Therefore, NCDC began including CoCoRaHS daily precipitation data in the Global Historical Climate Network archived data set and can now be accessed through this federal repository for global climate data.
+Therefore, NCEI began including CoCoRaHS daily precipitation data in the Global Historical Climate Network archived data set and can now be accessed through this federal repository for global climate data.

 -- The Federal Emergency Management Agency (FEMA) has recently begun to accept CoCoRaHS reports to identify and confirm snowstorms worthy of federal disaster declarations.